xthemadgenius/btcrec-cli/docs/INSTALL.md

 # Wallet Python Package Requirements #

+If you want to install all requirements for all wallet types, you can simply use the command `pip3 install -r requirements-full.txt`

 Locate your wallet type in the list below, and follow the instructions for only the sections listed next to your wallet.

  * Bitcoin Core - optional: [PyCryptoDome](#pycryptodome)